stelejaci/stelejaci/README.md

 ## About me

-Physicist, PhD, Maker, Tinkerer, scuba diver, father of 2, with an interest in optics, science and technology.\
+Physicist, PhD, maker, tinkerer, scuba diver, father of 2, with an interest in optics, science and technology.\
 Just started with Github, learning the ins and outs.

 ## What I'm currently working at
+Python programming for fun, personal desire, or occasional necessity:
 - A 2D raytracer, focused on laser light, coherence effects, material surface characteristics
 - A genealogy program, that allows generation of a simple tree-structure family tree from familiy members and their connection
 - A 2D simulation for demonstrating the ideal gas law

-Python programming only, for fun, personal desire, or occasional necessity.\

 <!--
 **stelejaci/stelejaci** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.